Carrousel in family and non-isolated hypersurface singularities in $C^3$: is a graph manifold: the proof

-\begin{remark*} As recalled below, the integer $d $ is provided by theorem \ref{par} .
-For each branch $G$ of $H$ there exists such a $d$ minimal which depends on $G$.
-Here, for convenience, we will choose a ( perhaps greater) $d$ common to all the branches of $H$.
+\begin{remark*} The integer $d $ is provided by Theorem \ref{par}.
+For each sheet $G$ of $H$ there exists such a minimal $d$ which depends on $G$.
+Here, for convenience, we will choose a (perhaps greater) $d$ common to all the sheets of $H$.

 \end{remark*}